 Jackrabbit Ski Rental Program

 Rather than purchasing equipment, many families may decide that they would prefer to rent the skis, boots and poles that their kids will use for the year.
-ENSC has started a program in partnership with Fast Trax to allow Jackrabbits and Biathlon Bears to rent one of the following packages (we will only rent whole packages, not just boots or skis or poles):
+ENSC has started a program in partnership with Fast Trax to allow Jackrabbits and Biathlon Bears to rent one of the packages below (we will only rent whole packages, not just boots or skis or poles):

 |Waxless Classic Package